dalto135/professional-readme-generator/Assets/README.md

 [Questions](#Questions)

 ## Installation
-clone repo
+asdf

 ## Usage
-Click links to see my projects
+asdf

 ## License
 MIT

 ## Contributions
-Anyone may access the repo and make changes
+asdf

 ## Testing
-No tests
+asdf

 ## Questions
 [GitHub](https://github.com/dalto135)
-Feel free to reach out to me by [email](mailto:wilkins.271@osu.edu) with any questions you may have.
+Feel free to reach out to me by [email](mailto:asdf) with any questions you may have.